dgraph-io/dgraph/wiki/content/query-language/index.md

 }
 ```

-#### AnyOf
+#### AnyOfTerms

-AnyOf function will search for entities which have any of two or more terms specified.
+`anyofterms` function will search for entities which have any of two or more terms specified.
 In essence, this is a union of entities containing the specified terms.
 Again, the ordering does not matter.
 It follows this syntax: `anyofterms(predicate, "space-separated terms")`

 ##### Usage as filter